AguaClara/HFFVFDC/Manual.md

 To create the 2" float, a similar procedure was used to cut them to the same length, requiring the team to cut 2" PVC pipe into 3, 13" pieces using a bandsaw and hackzall.
 However, because of this, the larger size spacing between the float was not required, because the lip was no longer in the way for the 2" size.
 For the 2" caps, the team used a 2 1/2" hole saw in the drill press to cut six circular pieces out of PVC sheet.
 These pieces were glued to both ends of each pipe to seal them for use as floats.

 ####Final assembly
-After putting the float, slider pipe, and tee together, the team completed the experimental setup.
+After putting the float, slider pipe, and tee together, the team completed fabrication of the apparatus.
 Below is a picture of the complete assembly.
 <center><img src="https://raw.githubusercontent.com/AguaClara/float_valve/master/Pictures/complete.jpg" height= 300></center>
 <p>
     <em><center> This is the full assembly sitting outside of the testing tank.   </center></em>